ginxy/KG_RAG_chainlit/README.md

 - Adding web scraping to auto-populate the knowledge graph.
 - Integrating voice input with Whisper.
 - Fine-tuning the LLM on your domain-specific data.

-The key is to start small — deploy the system, upload a PDF, and ask a question.
-Once you see it working, the possibilities feel endless.

-*Got stuck?
-Feel free to contact me, and I’ll try to help!* 🚀

 ---